MBaldessari77/blog/_posts/2017-10-02-safer-aes-256-cryptography.md

 # Introduction

-Increasing security and privacy requirements is important to preserve confidential data.
-For a developer can be normal to store and somewhat query confidential or sensible information from Database.
-A simple solution is to decrypt/encrypt sensible data not chose only a strong encryption algorithm and password but also generate and use a different pseudo-casual IV (Initialization Vector) before encrypting and include it in the encrypted output.
-The side effect of this choice is an increased CPU and data occupied by encrypted data but this choice is a better safe for store confidential data, specifically when data assume only a few types of values (the correlation result much difficult or intractable).
+Increasing security and privacy requirements are important to preserve __confidential informations__.
+For a developer can be normal to store and somewhat query those type of information from Database.
+A simple solution is to decrypt/encrypt sensible data, not choosing only a strong encryption algorithm and password, but also generate and use a different pseudo-casual IV (_Initialization Vector_) before encrypting.
+The side effect of this choice is an increased CPU work and more encrypted data occupation but this choice is best for store confidential data, specifically when information to encrypt assume only a few types of values (_the correlation result much difficult to understand and become an intractable problem_).

-# Code-snippet
+#Pratically

+## Code-snippets

-## Class - Aes256Chiper
+### Class - Aes256Chiper

 ```csharp
 /// <see ref="https://msdn.microsoft.com/en-US/library/system.security.cryptography.aescryptoserviceprovider(v=vs.90).aspx"/>